mbadu1/sql-guidebook/README.md

 Query 2: Aggregation with GROUP BY and HAVING

-Question: Which departments have more than 2 students and what's their average GPA?
+Question 2 : Which departments have more than 2 students and what's their average GPA?

 SQL Concepts: GROUP BY, HAVING, COUNT, AVG, MIN, MAX, ROUND